Area of Law: Business Law

 - clarify the rules for governing a corporation, including the director’s responsibilities and increased accountability

-- clarify that not-for-profit corporations can earn a “profit” through commercial as long as supports the corporation’s not-for-profit purposes (charities still face restrictions)
+- clarify that not-for-profit corporations can earn a “profit” through commercial activities as long as it is reinvested to support the corporation’s not-for-profit purposes (charities still face restrictions)

 - allow some corporations to use a “review engagement” in place of an audit